Here are Netflix's 10 most watched TV series in 2021 - the most bingeable TV shows this year

-The world’s biggest streaming platform Netflix has once again crushed in 2021, with a host of brilliant television shows and blockbuster films exclusive to the streaming platform.
+Streaming giant Netflix has once again proven to be the globe’s go to app in 2021, with a host of fantastic TV shows and blockbuster films exclusive to the streaming platform.

 And though restrictions have been loosened now, those of us who love a TV binge are still glued to our Netflix accounts.